TumblrX/Frontend/commitmessage.md

 👌Done

-- Add validation on the password and email
+-  add user messages for changing the password
-- [note] some validation will be done in back end but it has been mimic-ed in the front side

 ✔️To do

-- add a user message for the validation
+- beatify the code and divide it into components
-- use regex to check the char entered by user
+- use regex to check the char entered by user  in email and password